-In response to a question from Commissioner Lesser, Mr. Schumann said that they are requesting a lot merger to preserve the rights that they have to develop the property in the best possible manner.
+In response to a question from Commissioner Lesser, Mr. Schuman said that they are requesting a lot merger to preserve the rights that they have to develop the property in the best possible manner.
 He said that he feels it is in his best interest to confirm the usage that has existed for over 50 years of the parcels as one lot.

-In response to a question from Commissioner Lesser, Mr. Schumann indicated that he does feel the existing nonconformities are minor in nature, and the application would have been approved by staff if opposition had not been received by the neighboring residents.
+In response to a question from Commissioner Lesser, Mr. Schuman indicated that he does feel the existing nonconformities are minor in nature, and the application would have been approved by staff if opposition had not been received by the neighboring residents.
 He pointed out that guidelines regarding mansionization are not intended to apply to large buildings that currently exist but rather to prevent huge buildings from being constructed in the future.

-22 Chairman Bohner closed the public hearing.
+Chairman Bohner closed the public hearing.

-24 Commissioner Cohen commented that she feels it is the responsibility of the Planning Commission to discuss mansionization because it is an issue that is of great concern in the 25 community.
-She indicated that there is not a specific building design being considered with this 26 application but rather a Minor Exception application to a lot merger.
-She said that the Minor 27 Exception rule allows mergers unless such a merger does not meet the four criteria that has been 28 29 discussed by staff.
-She commented that the existing structures will remain even if the height deviation from the Code is considered major rather than minor, which is the unique nature of the 30 31 subject application.
+Commissioner Cohen commented that she feels it is the responsibility of the Planning Commission to discuss mansionization because it is an issue that is of great concern in the community.
+She indicated that there is not a specific building design being considered with this application but rather a Minor Exception application to a lot merger.
+She said that the Minor Exception rule allows mergers unless such a merger does not meet the four criteria that has been discussed by staff.
+She commented that the existing structures will remain even if the height deviation from the Code is considered major rather than minor, which is the unique nature of the subject application.
 She indicated that the neighboring residents have been living with the existing structures and came to the neighborhood knowing the existing conditions.
-She also 32 commented that it would be extremely economically difficult for the applicant to bring the 33 current structures into compliance with the current Code requirements.
-She indicated that there 34 currently is not a law against permitting lot mergers, and there has not been direction from the 35 City Council for a moratorium on lot mergers until the Mansionization Committee gives its 36 recommendations.
+She also commented that it would be extremely economically difficult for the applicant to bring the current structures into compliance with the current Code requirements.
+She indicated that there currently is not a law against permitting lot mergers, and there has not been direction from the City Council for a moratorium on lot mergers until the Mansionization Committee gives its recommendations.
 She said that she does not find any legal means to deny the application.
-She 37 indicated that there has been nothing presented to indicate that any future development would 38 not comply with the Code and General Plan guidelines.
-39 and is concerned with the scale of the existing structure, the narrowness of the setbacks and the 1 height of 3.88 feet above the permitted maximum.
-As to the issue of mansionization, he said that 2 restricting property rights takes away from the marketability of properties.
-However, there is a 3 balance with the community as to where it is appropriate to limit rights.
-He said that the 4 5 discussion of limiting property rights is not directly relevant to considering the Minor Exception.
+She indicated that there has been nothing presented to indicate that any future development would not comply with the Code and General Plan guidelines.

+Commissioner Lesser indicated that he is concerned with the scale of the existing structure with the narrowness of the setbacks and the height of 3.88 feet above the permitted maximum.
+He said that restricting property rights is taking away from the marketability of properties; however, there is a balance with the community as to where it is appropriate to limit rights.
+He said that the discussion of limiting property rights is not directly relevant to considering the Minor Exception.
 He stated that he believes the exception that is being requested is more than minor in nature.
-He 6 said that it would be helpful if there were a specific development project proposed and that it 7 was not before the Commission as a Minor Exception.
-He said that a specific development 8 9 project being proposed could allow the neighbors to realize that it would be far preferable to the existing structures.
-He indicated that the City has already approved a merger for three lots and is 10 considering a second with this proposal.
-He stated that he feels there needs more of a 11 community discussion as to what constitutes the small town character of the City.
-He said that 12 he would vote to deny the application.
-13
+He said that it would be helpful if there were a specific development project proposed and that it was not before the Commission as a Minor Exception.
+He said that a specific development project being proposed could allow the neighbors to realize that it would be far preferable to the existing structures.
+He indicated that the City has already approved a merger for three lots and is considering a second with this proposal.
+He stated that he feels there needs more of a community discussion as to what constitutes the small town character of the City.
+He said that he would vote to deny the application.